Fields of activities

 The African Futures & Innovation Programme (AFI) of the Institute of Security Studies (ISS)

 Africa with its 55 countries will remain a continent with great potential and challenges.
 Structural change has started – as we can see it in many African countries – but much more is required.
-What needs to be done to unleash Africa's potential in the future, and how will the continent and its countries develop until 2040?
-The answers to this question lie at the heart of our partnership with the African Futures and Innovation Programme at the Institute for Security Studies (ISS).
-Together with the ISS we publish well-founded, user friendly reports on the long-term future of African countries and regions, focusing on relevant topics such as demographics, climate change, health, or the strengthening of the manufacturing sector, using the modern modelling platform "International Futures" from the University of Denver.
-The AFI authors always work in consultation with diverse local stakeholders and other subject matter experts.
+What needs to be done to unleash Africa's potential in the future, and how will the continent and its countries develop until 2043?
+These questions lie at the heart of our partnership with the African Futures and Innovation Programme (AFI) at the Institute for Security Studies (ISS).
+Together with the ISS, we have been publishing well-founded, user friendly reports on the long-term future of African countries and regions, focusing on relevant topics such as demographics, climate change, health, or the strengthening of the manufacturing sector, using the modern modelling platform "International Futures" from the University of Denver.
+The AFI authors always work in consultation with diverse local stakeholders and other subject matter experts as well.

 These high-quality studies provide national governments, decision makers from different sectors and the international community with new facts, insights and policy recommendations.
-For South African and African partner countries these studies also bring the necessary and much needed African voice into policy planning.
+For many countries, the reports can also bring the necessary and much needed African voice into policy planning.